kjmagnan1s/tidytuesday/README.md

 #TidyTuesday Exercises

-Repository for .R and .Rmd files for my participation in the #TidyTuesday community weekly data project.
+Repository of .R and .Rmd files documenting my participation in the #TidyTuesday community weekly data project.
 Each week (when I have some free time!), I explore the #TidyTuesday dataset with a new R {package} to grow my R skills and learn new methods of data manipulation and visualization.

 | Date | Topic | Code | Viz|
 | ------ | ------ | ------ | ------ |